Trivernis/snekdown-docs/chapters/imports.md

 <[MyGls.toml][type=glossary]
 ```

-The parser differentiates five different types of imported files.
+The parser differentiates five different types of imported files:
 - `document` - The default import which is just another Snekdown document
 - `stylesheet` - CSS Stylesheets that are included when rendering
 - `bibliography` - A file including bibliography